Taiwan Railway EMU400 series: History of introduction

-When the EMU400 was introduced in 1990, the typical express train used for commuter service with Taiwan Railways were simple express units without air-conditioning, despite the somewhat widespread railway electrification at the time and the Edmondson railway ticket system was still used.
-In order to cooperate with Taiwan Railway MRT and improve ride comfort, plans were made to introduce an electric EMU train as a replacement for the diesel express train that ran between Keelung and northern Hsinchu.
-The EMU 400 had a demonstration run on November 9, 1990 with an invitation to the general public to ride train, before opening for official service the next day.
+When the EMU400 was introduced in 1990, the typical trains used by Taiwan Railways for commuter services were simple express units without air conditioning, despite the prevalence of railway electrification at the time.
+The Edmondson railway ticket system was still used.
+In order to cooperate with Taiwan Railway MRT and improve ride comfort, plans were made to introduce an electric EMU train as a replacement for the diesel express that ran between Keelung and northern Hsinchu.
+The EMU 400 had a demonstration run on November 9, 1990 with an invitation to the general public to ride the train, before opening for official service the next day.
 In November 2006, a new type of local train was launched and the fare system used on the Fu-Hsing Semi-Express was adopted.

 Technical specifications and construction details

 Overview

-An EMU 400 trainset was composed of groups of 4 cars, the EM cars (driving motor cars), the EP cars (electric cars), the ET cars (trailers) and the EMC cars (driving motor cars, with a driver’s cabin); up to 4 groups of 16 vehicles can be connected in operation.
-The traction motors were installed in the EM cars and EMC cars, the pantograph was located on the EP cars, and generators were installed in the ET cars.
-In addition, ET cars were added to the train, so that the previous EMU200 and EMU300 three-car grouping method was changed to a group of four, with the same design extended to EMU500, EMU600 and subsequent models.
+An EMU 400 trainset was composed of groups of 4 cars: EM cars (driving motor cars), EP cars (electric cars), ET cars (trailers) and EMC cars (driving motor cars, with a driver’s cabin).
+Up to 4 groups of 16 vehicles could be connected in operation.
+The traction motors were installed in the EM and EMC cars, the pantograph was located on the EP cars, and generators were installed in the ET cars.
+There were additional ET cars, so that the previous EMU200 and EMU300 three-car grouping method was changed to a group of four, with the same design later extended to EMU500, EMU600 and subsequent models.